 Who enforces housing codes in Wyoming?

 It depends on location.
-Larger cities like Cheyenne, Casper, and Laramie may have building or housing code enforcement, while many small towns and rural counties have little or none.
+Larger cities like Cheyenne, Casper, Laramie, and Gillette may have building or housing code enforcement, while many small towns and rural counties have little or none.
 Contact your local city or county offices to find out what applies.
+An inspector's written findings are powerful support for the “reasonable cause supported by evidence” that W.S.
+1-21-1203(b) requires.

 Where do I sue a Wyoming landlord over repairs?